Enzoherewj/RAG-chatbot/README.md

    ```
 5. Ensure you have the "Brothers_Karamazov.txt" file in the project root

-## Data Ingestion
+## Data Ingestion and Embeddings

-Before running the chatbot, you need to ingest the document and create the vectorstore:
+The project comes with pre-generated embeddings for your convenience.
+However, if you wish to regenerate the embeddings or ingest new data:

 1. Run the ingestion script:
    ```
    python ingest.py
    ```
-   This will create a `vectorstore` directory with the processed data.
+   This will create or update the `vectorstore` directory with the processed data.

+Note: Using the pre-generated embeddings will significantly reduce the initial setup time.

 ## Running the Chatbot